Chalk-Filled Balloons

 Step 2: Fill the Balloons

-Attach a balloon to the pump and fill it with the chalk mixture.
-Tie securely and repeat with different colors.
+Attach a balloon to the pump and carefully fill it with the chalk mixture.
+Tie the balloon securely and repeat with as many colors as you'd like.

 Close-up of a balloon being filled using a pump outdoors and a hand holding colorful paint-filled balloons ready for a kids outdoor art activity